 “We’re seeing the effects of the COVID pandemic crashing into the opioid epidemic,” said Rebecca Rossom, MD, senior investigator at HealthPartners Institute.
 “The rise in overdoses is driven by synthetic opioids, especially fentanyl.”

 But these deaths are preventable, Dr. Rossom said.
-And she and her team at the Institute are launching a new tool called “Opioid Wizard” to help proactively identify those at risk of opioid use disorder (OUD) and overdose.
+And she and her team at the Institute have launched a new tool called “Opioid Wizard” to help proactively identify those at risk of opioid use disorder (OUD) and overdose.

-The Opioid Wizard builds on our existing Priorities Wizard Clinical Decision Support platform, which helps clinicians easily identify patients’ biggest opportunities for improving their health and well-being.
+The Opioid Wizard builds on our existing Priority Wizard shared decision-making platform, which helps clinicians easily identify patients’ biggest opportunities for improving their health and well-being.

-The platform uses complex algorithms that take health and prescription histories in the electronic health record (EHR) into account and flag patients who are at risk of OUD or overdose.
+The platform uses algorithms that take health and prescription histories in the electronic health record (EHR) into account to inform clinicians about patients who are at risk of OUD or overdose.
 By proactively identifying patients with certain risk factors, like previous opioid prescriptions, clinicians can deliver the best care during a medical appointment.

 If a person has significant risk, the Opioid Wizard will prompt clinicians to screen their patient for OUD.
-It also has OUD treatment options, including appropriate medications.
-In some cases, the clinician is even encouraged to order a naloxone rescue kit.
-Naloxone is a medicine used to treat an opioid overdose.
+It also informs clinicians about OUD treatment options, including appropriate medications to use, such as naloxone rescue kit used to treat an opioid overdose.

 Using data to provide hope and improve lives

-The “Wizard” technology has been tested in other areas, like cardiology, and has already delivered successful outcomes for patients.
+The “Wizard” technology has been tested in other areas, like cardiometabolic conditions, and has already delivered successful outcomes for patients.

-For example, the Cardiovascular Wizard helped identify patients who could benefit from certain cardiovascular therapies by flagging risk factors such as blood pressure, smoking status and body mass index.
+For example, the Cardiovascular Wizard helped identify patients who could benefit from shared decision making by flagging risk factors such as blood pressure, smoking status and body mass index that could lower risk of a stroke or heart attack, if addressed.
 Data shows this tool helped lower the 10-year risk of heart disease by 2%.